Coronavirus crisis: Mortgages and buying overseas property

 A forward contract is particularly useful if you are concerned that the exchange rates between your chosen currencies will weaken, or you need to budget for a future currency transfer.

 Forward contracts allow those involved in the international money transfer to agree on a fixed exchange rate, up to two years in advance of exchanging your chosen currencies.
 During this set period, the buyer or seller will be protected from adverse fluctuations in currency prices.

 Limit orders allow you to buy and sell currencies from your foreign exchange provider at a specified target exchange rate.
 Your currency provider will assign you with a dedicated account manager, who will contact you when that exchange rate or a more desirable rate becomes available.

 Depreciation in pound Sterling is advantageous for overseas buyers

-The euro (EUR), Japanese yen (JPY), US dollar (USD), Canadian dollar (CAD), Australian dollar (AUD) and several other major currencies have all appreciated against the pound amid the coronavirus crisis and Brexit uncertainty.
+The euro (EUR), Japanese yen (JPY), US dollar (USD), Canadian dollar (CAD), Australian dollar (AUD) and several other major currencies have all appreciated against the British pound (GBP) amid the coronavirus crisis and Brexit uncertainty.

 So, despite the uncertainty that now exists within the international property market, investing in UK property during the current crisis has several advantages.